We buy old houses in the Cleveland, Ohio area in any condition for cash, as-is, regardless of the condition.

 We are not most buyers.
 We buy old houses in Cleveland because they don’t scare us.
 The more work they need the better.

-We are equipped to buy old homes because we are experienced in fixing them.
-We like projects.
-So we will happily buy old properties that need repairs or even ones that are in disrepair.
+We are equipped to buy old properties because we are experienced in fixing them.
+We like renovation projects.
+So we will happily buy old houses and rentals that need repairs or even ones that are in disrepair.

 Also, be assured that we buy all kinds of old homes, including: